NipunSGeeTH/Birthday-surprise-for-friend/README.md

 # Happy Birthday Surprise Web Page
-<p>This is a static web page created using HTML, CSS, and JavaScript.</p>
+<p>This is a static web page created using HTML, CSS, and JavaScript.
+This design use to Iphone 14 pro </p>

+ If you like to Dynamic Island , please try this link
+<a href="https://github.com/NipunSGeeTH/Happy-Birthday-New-Iphone"> Iphone with Dynamic island </a>
 <h3>iPhone & Fireworks</h3>

 <br/>

 <p align="center">